My choices in farming and winemaking are very simple and respectful of terroir

 My goals in winemaking: to protect the grapes from oxidation and to preserve their aromas

 Vitamin C is a powerful antioxidant, and I may I use it on white grapes during the hottest vintages at the very moment of picking.
-I also allow low concentrations of sulfites during winemaking: at the end of the fermentation on white wines to prevent malolactic, and before the bottling on most of the wines.
+I allow low concentrations of sulfites after the spontaneous fermentations - both alcoholic and malolactic - are finished.
+In most cases sulfites are added only before the bottling.

 Total amount of sulphur dioxide on my wines is about 40-80 mg/l, by far below the legal limit that is 350 mg/l in the US, and 210 mg/l in Europe.